ChiaraBn/CompetitiveProgramming-Unipi/Lecture_14/details.md

 ###### [Longest common subsequence](https://practice.geeksforgeeks.org/problems/longest-common-subsequence-1587115620/1)

-This problem is an example of **dynamic programming**, in which it is possible to find the solution by dividing the problem into multiple sub problems.<br>
+This problem is an example of **dynamic programming**, in which it is possible to find the solution by dividing the problem into multiple sub-problems.<br>
 Giving two sequences, the common subsequence it is computed by scanning both of them and keeping track of the differences between each element, storing them into a **matrix** c. <br>

 ```